 Forcing cyclists to the left of vehicles inside the roundabout results in more chance for conflict between circulating cyclists and entering (or, to a lesser extent, exiting vehicles), as the cyclists’ intended path of travel is not necessarily obvious to motorists, and motorists are more likely to look for other cars rather than cyclists.
 This is especially critical for multi-lane roundabouts where ‘looked but failed to see’ crashes can be common.

 Instead of marking cycle lanes within roundabouts, cycle lanes on approaches to roundabouts should be terminated at least 30m from the limit lines, to allow cyclists to transition into the general traffic lanes or onto an off-road alternative path where provided.
-This arrangement is shown in MOTSAM Part 2, Section 3.18.
+This arrangement is shown in MOTSAM Part 2, Section 3.18 [PDF, 6 MB].

 Cycle lanes can be marked on the left hand side of the departure legs of roundabouts.
-This makes it clear to cyclists where they should be heading when they exit the roundabout as illustrated in MOTSAM Part 2, Section 3.18.
+This makes it clear to cyclists where they should be heading when they exit the roundabout as illustrated in MOTSAM Part 2, Section 3.18 [PDF, 6 MB].

-Sharrow markings [PDF, 1.2 MB], when available for use, may be a useful tool to communicate to both cyclists and motorists that cyclists are expected to share the general traffic lane by vehicular cycling.
+Sharrow markings are a useful tool to communicate to both cyclists and motorists that cyclists are expected to share the general traffic lane by taking the same position in the lane as a motor vehicle would (‘vehicular cycling’) to prevent motor vehicles from passing them, including on the approaches to single-lane, low-volume low-speed roundabouts.